polarfire-soc/polarfire-soc-documentation/software-development/polarfire-soc-software-tool-flow.md

 ![](./images/def_config.PNG)

-If a custom MSS configuration has been created the:

-	boards/[target]/soc_fpga_design/xml

-folder should be updated with the configuration generated by the MSS Configurator.
+If a custom MSS configuration has been created the xml folder should be updated with the configuration generated by the MSS Configurator:

+	[hss_directory]/boards/[target]/soc_fpga_design/xml

 4. Build the HSS "Default" build configuration: